negupt/bluebell/README.md

 az extension add --name azure-devops
    # Please check this link to learn more about this command - https://docs.microsoft.com/en-us/azure/devops/cli/get-started?view=azure-devops

-# 2. Please use below command to login to Azure Portal if you have not already loggedIn
+# 2. Please use below command to login to Azure Portal if you have not already loggedIn.
+This is required to get parameter values for step #5.
 az login

 # 3. Create a new Azure DevOps Project